-- You will be asked to read the UCAT ANZ Examination Rules and sign to confirm that you understand them.
-It is a good idea to familiarise yourself with these rules before your appointment as they explain what you need to do if you experience any issues during your test.
+- You will be asked to read the UCAT ANZ Examination Rules and sign to confirm that you understand and agree to them.
+It is a good idea to familiarise yourself with these rules before your appointment as they also explain what you need to do if you experience any issues during your test.

 - Staff will take a digital photograph of you.